Skip to main content

 Security and limits in the flow

-• Signed widget tokens are enforced on POST /widget/chat.
+• Signed widget tokens are enforced on WS /widget/session when enabled.

 • Token refresh happens through the customer-owned endpoint you configure.